-- Crashes can occur when inexperienced riders don’t have adequate bike-handling skills or when kids don’t pay attention to their surroundings (if you aren’t sure about your child’s skills/attention, consider a tag-a-long/trail-a-bike or bike trailer).
-When kids swerve during the ride, it is dangerous for other bicyclists.
+- Crashes can occur when inexperienced riders don’t have adequate bike-handling skills or when kids don’t pay attention to their surroundings (if you aren’t confident about your child’s handling skills/attention, consider bringing them in a tag-a-long/trail-a-bike or bike trailer).
+When kids swerve unexpectedly on a crowded street, it is dangerous for other bicyclists.

 - Please make sure children stay with an adult.
-It is dark and there are a lot of people, which makes it easy to get lost.
+It will be dark and there are a lot of people, which makes it easy to get lost.
 Talk to your child ahead of time and make sure they understand that they need to stay with you.

-Ride Marshals: There will be volunteer Ride Marshals on the ride to provide support.
-They will monitor safety and etiquette along the route – please listen if they ask you to follow the rules.
+Ride marshals: There will be volunteer ride marshals throughout the group to provide support.
+They will be identified by Bike Walk Knoxville reflective vests.
+Their job is to monitor safety and etiquette along the route – please listen if they ask you to follow the rules.
 There will also be some in the rear who ensure that no one is left behind or gets lost.

 We need volunteer ride marshals!
-Please contact the event coordinator, firstname.lastname@example.org, if interested!
+Please contact Bike Walk Knoxville Program and Events Coordinator Julie Elfin at Julie.Elfin@bikewalktn.org if interested!